Technical Whitepaper

 Traditional display advertising assumes a browser page, a publisher page view, and a chain of familiar measurement tools.
 GenAI advertising breaks those assumptions.
 A single user session can include multiple prompt-response turns, streaming UI, custom render surfaces, long-lived tabs, and application side effects that do not map cleanly to the old concept of a page impression.
 If an SSP is going to buy this inventory with confidence, it needs a way to answer three narrow questions for any billed event: was the slot actually rendered, did it satisfy the measurement rule for the format, and can the publisher and platform both reproduce that conclusion later.

 wavebird treats those questions as a proof problem rather than a reporting problem.
 A dashboard chart is useful, but it is not enough.
 A proof system has to preserve the sequence of facts that transformed a creative decision into a billable line item.
 That sequence must survive retries, UI churn, batching, and post hoc investigation.
-For that reason, wavebird stores a chain of signed facts rather than a single mutable counter.
-The system records the decision context, the rendered event, the viewability or playback milestone, and the final billable state as discrete steps tied together by cryptographic context.
+For that reason, wavebird stores a chain of validated facts rather than a single mutable counter.
+The system records the decision context, the rendered event, the viewability or playback milestone, and the final billable state as discrete server-observed steps tied together by cryptographic context.

 The beacon proof chain: rendered → visible → billable